spookyQubit/BehavioralCloning/writeup.md

 **Conclusion**

 It was a great but challenging project to work with.
-The project was a great apportunity for me to explore Keras and read a lot of literature on autonomous driving.
+The project was a good apportunity for me to explore Keras and read a lot of literature on autonomous driving.